Disclosure: This room was provided free of charge; all opinions are my own.

 The rooms are located outside of the main building around the property.
 There is a little dirt path that goes to all of them, but none are further than a one minute walk from the main building.

-The bathroom is large as well with a big bathtub, cement floors, and dual sinks.
-I was very impressed with the rooms and the staff that manned the facility as everything was top notch.
+The bathroom is significant as well, with a big bathtub, cement floors, and dual sinks.
+I was very impressed with the rooms and the staff that operated the facility as everything was top notch.

 The hotel also has four bikes that they check out on a first come first served basis, we grabbed a few and used them to explore the downtown area a couple of times while we stayed there.
-It was a nice addition that helped you stay active.
+It was an excellent addition that helped you stay active.

 All in all, I had a great time at Lavander Inn.
 Everything from the large spa tubs to the freshly baked cookies provided a great home away from home while I was exploring Yountville.
 Be sure to check it out if you are looking for a beautiful, relaxing spot in the area and let me know what you think in the comments.